Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

   --parameter-overrides $PARAMETERS \
 ```

-6. Proceed to the AWS Management Console and manually execute the changeset to initiate the provisioning of the infrastructure.
+6. Proceed to the AWS Management Console and manually execute the changeset to initiate the infrastructure provisioning.
+---

+## Proof of Project

 This is a deployment of **My Cluster** stack in my GITPOD environment
 ![CFN-Week-10](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/journal/assets/Screenshot%20(633).png)